nhtsai/notes/_posts/2021-09-10-database-systems.md

     * Data Integrity
         * How do we ensure that the artist is same for each album entry, i.e. no typos or artist changes name?
         * How do we ensure the album year is a valid number and not an invalid string?
-        * How do we store an album with multiple artists, i.e. check if parsed artist is single or multile?
+        * How do we store an album with multiple artists, i.e. check if parsed artist is single or multiple?
     * Implementation
         * How do you find a particular record?
         * What if we want to use a new application with the same database, i.e. connecting logic between two languages?